claws/claws.github.com/_posts/2012-03-03-jekyll_post_excerpts_plugin_and_also_without_a_plugin_for_use_on_github_pages.md

 To get this working on Github pages without a plugin I applied the same functionality to a line in the <code>index.html</code> page.
 It can be found in this [gist](https://gist.github.com/1965992).

 <script src="https://gist.github.com/1965992.js"> </script>

+After making the first round of changes which were based on plugins I kept getting <code>unable to run jekyll</code> errors whenever I tried to push.
+I managed to resolve this by removing the _plugins directory and its content.
+Correlation/causation?
+I think these were causing the problems but I guess I'll never know.